 13. Strange Eggs

-There are eggs with two or more yolks which contain a normal amount of egg whites and yolk less eggs which are completely filled with the egg white.
+There are eggs with two or more yolks that contain a normal amount of egg whites and yolk-less eggs which are completely filled with the egg white.

 14. Feeding your chickens eggshells

 Can be very useful for their health but make sure that you crush them before serving because if they start eating eggshells in their true form they may start eating their own eggs.